facebookresearch/fastMRI/README.md

 * `fastmri/data`: Contains data utility functions from original `data` folder that can be used to create sampling masks and submission files.
 * `fastmri/models`: Contains baseline models, including the U-Net and the End-to-end Variational Network.

-`experimental`: Folders intended to aid reproducibility of baselines.
+`experimental`: Folders intended to aid reproducibility of baselines and papers.

 We currently have code for reproducing the following papers:

 * fastMRI: An open dataset and benchmarks for accelerated MRI (Zbontar, J. et al., 2018)
   * [U-Net Baseline](https://github.com/facebookresearch/fastMRI/tree/master/experimental/unet)